blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 - `amountOut`: The amount of `tokenOut` that we get after selling `amountIn` `tokenIn`
 - `exchange`: The id of the exchange that gives this rate.

-In order to retrieve all values, we first need to loop for the result:
+In order to retrieve all values, we first need to loop the result:

 <Tabs groupId="programming-language" queryString>
 <TabItem value="python" label="Python">